Governance

 International and State Organising Teams

-While the board play a long term, strategic role in the organisation – the bulk of the operation of GovHack is with a team of dedicated volunteers.
+While the board play a long term, strategic role in the organisation – the bulk of the operation of GovHack is with a team of passionate volunteers.
 The structure of this team has changed each year based on the needs of the event and the people available but generally takes the form of an International Operations team and many state and local teams.

 The International Operations team aims to set the scene for the country, state and local teams to be successful in running the events, and making sure participants have a great time; they do this by working on tasks and issues that affect all or many local events.
 This includes working with international and national sponsors, Federal Government agencies, media and setting up technology platforms.